 Bill of Lading: Proof of shipment that details the transport of the goods.

-Certificate of Origin: Required if the goods qualify for preferential treatment under trade agreements.
+Certificate of Origin: Required for the goods that qualify for preferential treatment under trade agreements.

 Packing List: A detailed list of the contents of each package being shipped.